denoraa/uci-gdim33-s25-weekly-activities-gdim33activities/README.md

 Question 4:
 The formula (sin(time)+1)/2 is used because sin(time) normally moves from -1 to 1.
 Adding 1 shifts it to 0 to 2, and dividing by 2 remaps it to 0 to 1, which is the range Lerp expects.

+## W9

+### Activity 1

+Game: League of Legends

+1. Character Selection Highlight

+What it does:
+When the player hovers over or clicks a champion, the champion gets highlighted.

+How I think it works:

+Probably applied only to specific objects rather than the whole screen.
+Could use a special material or renderer feature.
+The shader may create an outline or glow effect around the character.

+How gameplay activates it:

+Mouse hover detected.
+The game enables a highlight material or switches the character to a special layer.
+When the cursor leaves, the effect is disabled.

+2. Fog of War

+What it does:

+Areas outside the team's vision become darkened.

+How I think it works:

+Likely a full-screen rendering effect.
+Uses information about which areas are visible.
+The shader darkens hidden regions while keeping visible regions clear.

+How gameplay activates it:

+Player movement updates vision information.
+The visible area is refreshed every frame.
+Hidden areas are rendered darker automatically.

+3. Ability Warning Indicator

+What it does:

+Some abilities show a circle, cone, or line on the ground before they activate.

+How I think it works:

+Rendered only on selected objects or locations.
+Uses transparent materials and shaders.
+May animate colors, transparency, or edge effects.

+How gameplay activates it:

+The player starts casting an ability.
+The game spawns the indicator effect.
+The indicator disappears when the ability is released or canceled.